ballerina-platform/module-ballerinax-kafka/docs/spec/spec.md

 manner even in the case of network problems or machine failures.

 Ballerina Kafka contains three core apis:
-1. Producer
-2. Consumer
-3. Listener
+* Producer - Used to publish messages to the Kafka server.
+* Consumer & Listener - Used to get the messages from the Kafka server.

 ## 2. Configurations
 ### 2.1 Producer Configurations